-The high-tech arsenal we need to fight the coronavirus
+We don’t have enough of the things we need to fight the coronavirus

 “Normally we’d wait to publish this work until it had been peer-reviewed for an academic journal,” wrote the DeepMind researchers.
 “However, given the potential seriousness and time-sensitivity of the situation, we’re releasing the predicted structures as we have them now, under an open license so that anyone can make use of them.”

 It’s much easier to ship data than ventilators.
-But at a time of strained resources and collapsing supply chains, that kind of speed will be crucial for delivering all of the things the U.S. will need in its antivirus arsenal.
+But at a time of strained resources and collapsing supply chains, that kind of speed will be crucial for delivering all of the things the U.S. needs in its antivirus arsenal.